aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-text-manipulation/create-chinese-numbered-list/_index.md

 ### Is there a trial version available for Aspose.Note?
 Yes, you can explore the trial version [here](https://releases.aspose.com/).
 ### Where can I find detailed documentation for Aspose.Note?
-Refer to the official documentation [here](https://reference.aspose.com/note/java/).
+Refer to the documentation [here](https://reference.aspose.com/note/java/).
 ### How can I get support for Aspose.Note?
 Visit the support forum [here](https://forum.aspose.com/c/note/28) for any assistance or queries.